max-ieremenko/SqlDatabase/Examples/MigrationStepsFolder/Modularity/README.md

 Step dependencies <a name="dependencies"></a>
 ===
 Dependencies are optional.
-The are are written as a special type of comment in the form "module dependency: [module name] [module version]".
+They are are written as a special type of comment in the form "module dependency: [module name] [module version]".
 Module names are not case-sensitive.

 #### .sql step
 Once GO instruction has been processed, SqlDatabase no longer looks for dependencies.
 Therefore, all dependencies must be at the very top of a script.